-We all know how good it feels to be outside in fresh air but are there actual measurable health benefits we can achieve from our environment.
-Scientists all around the world have begun to study the physical, emotional and spiritual benefits to what is now being called “vitamin G” or green exercise.
-This refers to exercising in the environment by taking short walks, gardening, running or engaging in more extensive cardiovascular workouts outside.
-Many people already embrace the importance of protecting our environment and the value of exercise, it is only recent that we have begun to appreciate and understand the benefit of combining the two.
+We all know how good it feels to be outside in fresh air, but are there actual measurable health benefits we can achieve for our environment.
+Scientists all around the world have begun to study the physical, emotional, and spiritual benefits of what is now being called “vitamin G” or green exercise.
+This refers to exercising in the environment by taking short walks, gardening, running, or engaging in more extensive cardiovascular workouts outside.
+Many people already embrace the importance of protecting our environment and the value of exercise, it is only recently that we have begun to appreciate and understand the benefit of combining the two.

 Most of us accept the fact that daily exercise is important, but what difference does it make where we exercise?
 First, scientists have proven that the air indoors is two times more polluted than the air outdoors.
 Second, exercising indoors often exposes individuals to many distractions (e.g., laundry, email, dishes, treadmill covered with clothes, etc) which tends to undermine motivation and commitment to an exercise plan.
 Studies have found that when we are outdoors our minds are more relaxed and our bodies tend to breathe more efficiently.
 Nature brings about a certain peaceful atmosphere that makes exercising a pleasant and desired experience with minimal distractions.
 Moreover, the benefits tend to be realized fairly quickly within the first several minutes.

 1. Exercise Enhancement: Recent research has shown that exercising outdoors is associated with more efficient oxygen consumption, allowing for better endurance training for athletes or simply improving exercise efficiencies.
 Studies have also revealed better endurance and stamina while exercising on a treadmill outside compared with those who exercised indoors.